 - Veronica Campbell-Brown, Olympic Gold Medalist

-- Cliff Lee, MLB pitcher and Cy Young winner
+- Cliff Lee, 4-time MLB All-Star, Cy Young winner

 - John Boozman, U.S. senator